-2. Person Responsible: Mr. Abdullah A A E A ALDASHTI.
+2. Person Responsible: Ms. Maria Soledad JARABA.

-3. Justification for sanction:
+3. Relevant provisions:

 GRs Art.
 143.1: "Medication Control and Anti-Doping provisions are stated in the Anti-Doping Rules for Human Athletes (ADRHA), in conjunction with the World Anti-Doping Code, and in the Equine Anti-Doping and Controlled Medication Regulations (EADCM Regulations)."